 Data reporter on the rapid-response investigative team Education: University of Texas, BA in government and philosophy

-Andrew Ba Tran is a data reporter who joined The Washington Post in 2017.
+Andrew Ba Tran is an investigative data reporter.
 Tran previously was a data editor at the Connecticut Mirror's TrendCT.org, Before that, he was a data producer at the Boston Globe, where he contributed to the newsroom's Pulitzer Prize-winning coverage of the Boston Marathon bombings and aftermath.
 He has worked in newsrooms at the Virginian-Pilot and the South Florida Sun-Sentinel.
 He’s a Metpro Fellow, a Chips Quinn Scholar and a graduate of the University of Texas.